Chipotle Mexican Grill: France

 The first location in France opened in Paris in May 2012.
 Expansion in France was much slower than that in the United Kingdom or Canada, with a second location in Paris opening in 2013 and a third location in 2014.
 At the time of its opening in 2014, the restaurant at La Défense was the largest Chipotle location in the world at 7000 sqft, while a typical Chipotle restaurant is usually between 2200 sqft and 2500 sqft.
 A fourth Parisian location was opened in Levallois-Perret in 2015 followed by a fifth Parisian location in Saint-Germain-des-Prés in 2016.
 The company opened its seventh location in France and its first location outside the Paris region, inside Lyon's La Part-Dieu shopping mall in 2021.

 Germany

 The first location in Germany opened up in Frankfurt's Skyline Plaza shopping mall in August 2013.
 A second location opened in Frankfurt's MyZeil shopping mall in April 2019.

 Asia

 Kuwait

 Franchise partner Alshaya Group opened its first Chipotle restaurant in the city state of Kuwait inside The Avenues mall in April 2024.

 United Arab Emirates

 Franchise partner Alshaya Group opened its first Chipotle restaurant in the United Arab Emirates in Dubai at the Jumeirah Beach Residence in September 2024.
-Alshaya open its first location in Abu Dhabi at the Yas Mall, the third in the UAE, in August 2025.
+Alshaya opened its first location in Abu Dhabi at the Yas Mall, the third in the UAE, in August 2025.

 Qatar

-Franchise partner Alshaya Group opened its first Chipotle restaurant in Doha, the capital of the state of Qatar in September 2025 at the Villaggio Mall.
+Franchise partner Alshaya Group opened its first Chipotle restaurant in Doha, the capital of Qatar, in September 2025 at the Villaggio Mall.

+South Korea

+The first location in South Korea opened in Gangnam District in September 2026.

+Riyadh

+Franchise partner Alshaya Group opened its first Chipotle restaurant in Riyadh, the capital of Saudi Arabia, in August 2026.

+Mexico

+The first location in Mexico opened in San Pedro Garza Garcia, Nuevo Leon, in partnership with Alsea in July 2026.